Georgi Gitis

-In 2008-2009 he worked at Paradise Studio as the director of the animated feature film Priklyuchenya Alenushki i Eremi (which became the first Russian 3D animation film in wide release) and its sequel Novye priklyucheniya Alenushki i Eremy.
+In 2008 and 2009, he worked at Paradise Studio as the director of the animated feature film Priklyuchenya Alenushki i Eremi (which became the first Russian 3D animation film in wide release) and its sequel Novye priklyucheniya Alenushki i Eremy.
 His Novye priklyucheniya Alenushki i Eremy won the Best Animation Award at the Kinotavrik-2010.

-Since 2012 he has worked as executive producer and director at CTB Studio (animated feature films Ku!
+Since 2012, he has worked as executive producer and director at CTB Studio (animated feature films Ku!
 Kin-dza-dza, Kak poymat pero Zhar-Ptitsy).